DAY TO DAY PROGRAM

 Day 12: Eqi – the calving Glacier / B, L, D

-Day 13: Eqi – optional walk to the moraine + Return to Ilulissat (B/L/-)
+Day 13: Eqi – optional walk to the moraine + return to Ilulissat (B/L/-)

-At around 02:00 pm you will go back on the boat, that will take you back to Ilulissat.
+At around 02:00 pm you will go back on the boat, which will take you back to Ilulissat.
 We are taking the same route home, and coffee and cake is served on the boat.
 We will be back in Ilulissat at around 05:00pm.
 Look out for seals and whales on the way!
 You will stay at Hotel Hvide Falk.

 Theme: We will walk to the moraine, from where we can explore how the glacier have moved back and forth (the last years, significantly reduced).
 From the moraine we have an excellent view of the glaciers different formations, like cracks and colors and movements – absolutely spectacular and very close up but from a safe distance.
-Att his spot you will also be able to see the voluminous calvings with huge chinks of ice falling off and into the fjord..
+Att his spot you will also be able to see the voluminous calvings with huge chunks of ice falling off and into the fjord.

 Day 14: Ilulissat – Kangerlussuaq – Copenhagen (B/-/D)